simplicitesoftware/docs/content/CTG_50_docs/CTG_50_operation/LSN_10_docker/docker.md

 - Tomcat AJP port `8009` to be exposed thru an HTTP/HTTPS reverse proxy (Apache), this requires an additionalc `-e` flag (see below)
 - Tomcat admin port `8005` for starting/stopping Tomcat from outside of the container (not supposed to be used)
 - Tomcat JPDA port `8000` for remote debugging Tomcat (Tomcat is started with the `jpda` keyword), this requires an additional `-e` flag (see below)
-- Tomcat JMX port `8555` for connecting a JMX monitoring tool on Tomcat (Tomcat is started with additional JVM options), this requires an additional `-e` flag (see below)
+- Tomcat JMX port `1099` for connecting a JMX monitoring tool on Tomcat (Tomcat is started with additional JVM options) and `1098` for RMI communication, this requires an additional `-e` flag (see below)

 > **Warning**: If you expose the HTTP port `8080` thru an HTTPS reverse proxy endpoint
 > or if you expose the secure HTTPS port thru an HTTP reverse proxy endpoint